Right from the start

 From day one, a child’s brain begins forming connections very quickly—connections which build the foundation for all learning he or she will do later in life.
 In fact 90% of children's critical brain development occurs by age 5.
 Children who are read to, sung to, and talked to from a young age develop bigger vocabularies, become better readers, and are more likely to succeed in school.

-Research indicates that when children are reached with high quality early learning experiences, they are 40% less likely to fall behind in school and 70% more likely to graduate from high school.
+Research indicates that when children are reached with high quality early learning experiences, they are 40% less likely to fall behind in school.
 In fact, according to the Annie E. Casey Foundation, half of the school achievement gap between economically-disadvantaged young children and their more affluent peers starts before kindergarten.

 Access to Early Education